DylanDrechsel/DylanDrechsel/README.md

 ## Hi there, Im Dylan!

-#### I'm a Full-Stack Developer who enjoys writing clean code while turning complex problems into simple solutions!
-I enjoy the creative aspect of coding and the ability to be able to create amazing apps.
-When I'm not coding, you can find me either cooking or playing guitar.
-I really enjoy music technologies and hope to code some of my own in the near future.
-Thanks for visiting!
+#### I am a Full-Stack Developer who takes pride in crafting clean, efficient code and transforming complex problems into elegant solutions.
+My passion lies in the creative aspects of coding, enabling me to build exceptional applications.
+When I'm not immersed in programming, I can be found cooking up a storm or strumming my guitar.
+As an avid music enthusiast, I aspire to develop innovative music technologies in the near future.
+Thank you for stopping by!

 ---